grafana/agent/docs/sources/static/set-up/install/_index.md

 {{% admonition type="note" %}}
 Installing Grafana Agent on other operating systems is possible, but is not recommended or supported.
 {{% /admonition %}}
-## Grafana Operator

-To get started with Grafana Agent Operator, refer to the Operator-specific [documentation](../../../operator/_index.md).

 ## Grafana Cloud